srl-ethz/diffPD_sim2real/README.md

 # Differentiable Projective Dynamics

 The work and examples in this project are based on the original work of https://github.com/mit-gfx/diff_pd.
-This is the code accompanying our paper "Sim-to-Real  for  Differentiable  Projective  Dynamics  on  Soft  Robots:Meshing,  Damping,  and  Actuation" to run the simulation experiments that are shown.
+This is the code accompanying our paper "Sim-to-Real  for  Differentiable  Projective  Dynamics  on  Soft  Robots: Meshing,  Damping,  and  Actuation" to run the simulation experiments that are shown.

 ## Recommended systems